top of page

 Business All-Stars

-— Golden on some tips she would give to someone who wants to build his or her network in the world of athlete and celebrity styling.
+— Lamonte on pieces of advice he would give to someone who wants to start his or her own sports marketing firm.

 Up Nxt Series

-— Hannah on pieces of advice she would give to young athletes who want to play basketball at the collegiate level.
+— Jalen on pieces of advice he would give to young athletes who want to play basketball at the collegiate level.

 Ballers x YouTube